cerc-io/secured-finance-subgraph/README.md

 ## License

 This project is licensed under the MIT license, Copyright (c) 2021 Secured Finance.
-For more information see LICENSE.md.
+For more information see LICENSE.